grunhurdb/embsys100/assignment1/problem2.md

-Two's complement is used to represent negative numbers because it allows for addition and subtraction of both positive numbers and negative numbers.
-If one were to represent negative numbers with one's compliment addition and subtraction would not work.
+Two's complement is used to represent negative numbers because it allows for addition and subtraction of both positive numbers and negative numbers with the same logic.

+As a 4 bit example -3 + 1 = -2

+  1101 (-3)
++ 0001 ( 1)
+= 1110